-How to Save Money on Your Homeowner Insurance Policy
+How to Save Money When Shopping for Home Insurance

 Shopping for homeowner insurance is one of those nagging home buying details that sometimes manages to slip through the cracks.
 It’s not unusual for insurance agents to receive last-minute frantic phone calls from the title and/or escrow companies requesting a home insurance binder so the deal can close.

 Your insurance agent needs extensive information from you to quote you the best rate for your policy.
 To determine the insurability of the home you plan to buy, an agent will ask:

 - When was the home built?

 - How old is the plumbing and electrical?

 - What type of roof?

 - What’s the square footage?